google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Periodically each log SHOULD sign its current tree head information (see
 {{tree_head}}) to produce an STH.
 When a client requests a log's latest STH (see
 {{get-sth}}), the log MUST return an STH that is no older than the log's MMD.
-However, STHs could be used to mark individual clients (by producing a new one for each query), so logs MUST NOT produce them more frequently than is declared in their parameters.
-In general, there is no need to produce a new STH unless there are new entries in the log; however, in the unlikely event that it receives no new submissions during an MMD period, the log SHALL sign the same Merkle Tree Hash with a fresh timestamp.
+However, since STHs could be used to mark individual clients (by producing a new STH for each query), a log MUST NOT produce STHs more frequently than its parameters declare (see {{log_parameters}}).
+In general, there is no need to produce a new STH unless there are new entries in the log; however, in the event that a log does not accept any submissions during an MMD period, the log MUST sign the same Merkle Tree Hash with a fresh timestamp.

 An STH is a `TransItem` structure of type `signed_tree_head_v2`, which encapsulates a `SignedTreeHeadDataV2` structure: